Remote work is now the new normal. As a result, video conferencing is now a crucial part of daily work lives.

 If you are having an “off” day or feeling under the weather and don’t feel you look or feel your best, then turn off your camera, but be sure to tell the other meeting attendees why.

-- DO NOT send text messages.
-If you use a Macbook or another Apple computer, and you use the iMessage app to text on your computer during the day, be sure to mute your notifications, so it isn’t obvious that you are texting during a Zoom meeting.
+2. DO NOT send text messages.
+If you use a Macbook or another Apple computer, and you use the iMessage app to text on your computer during the day, be sure to mute your notifications, so it isn’t apparent that you are texting during a Zoom meeting.

 How to Avoid Zoom Fatigue